 Anything else I Need to Know?

 You are ready to embark on a journey to one of the most beautiful places in India.
-You are just one step away from making some lifetime memories.
+Just one step away from making some lifetime memories.

 This is a guest post by Anjali Chawla